 3.5 Where the University takes the decision to move to Reduced Campus Operations

-1. Redeployment of staff - There may also need to be the redeployment of staff from other posts where they are unable to work into the identified essential roles in order to maintain the resilience of the University.
+a.
+Redeployment of staff - There may also need to be the redeployment of staff from other posts where they are unable to work into the identified essential roles in order to maintain the resilience of the University.

+b.
 Planning - It is important to consider now and in advance what services your team or department would need to operate during reduced campus operations and how it could best do so remotely.

-Communication to your staff remotely will be vital and tools such as Microsoft Teams can provide effective ways to achieve this – please refer to the Ways of Working guidance for information on this.
+c.
+Communications to your staff remotely will be vital and tools such as Microsoft Teams can provide effective ways to achieve this – please refer to the Ways of Working guidance for information on this.